marciocamello/udacity-m2-readable/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
+    ├── readableAPI/ReadableAPI.js # A JavaScript API for the provided Udacity backend.
+Instructions for the methods are below.
     ├── components # Helpful images for your app.
 Use at your discretion.
     │   ├── Loading.js # Custom loading to use in async requests
     ├── index.css # Global styles.
 You probably won't need to change anything here.